Chittor Fort

-The Chittorgarh (literally Chittor Fort), also known as Chittod Fort, is one of the largest forts in India.
+Chittorgarh (literally Chittor Fort), also known as Chittod Fort, is one of the largest forts in India.
 It is a UNESCO World Heritage Site.
 The fort was the capital of Mewar and is located in the present-day city of Chittorgarh.
 It sprawls over a hill 180 m in height spread over an area of 280 ha above the plains of the valley drained by the Berach River.
 The fort covers 65 historic structures, which include four palaces, 19 large temples, 20 large water bodies, 4 memorials and a few victory towers.

-In 2013, at the 37th session of the World Heritage Committee held in Phnom Penh, Cambodia, Chittorgarh Fort, along with five other forts of Rajasthan, was declared a UNESCO World Heritage Site, as a group called the Hill Forts of Rajasthan.
+In 2013, at the 37th session of the World Heritage Committee held in Phnom Penh, Cambodia, a group of six Hill Forts of Rajasthan, including Chittor Fort, was declared a UNESCO World Heritage Site.

 Geography

-Chittorgarh, located in the southern part of the state of Rajasthan, 233 km from Ajmer, midway between Delhi and Mumbai on the National Highway 8 (India) in the road network of Golden Quadrilateral.
-Chittorgarh is situated where National Highways No. 76 & 79 intersect.
+Chittorgarh, located in the southern part of the state of Rajasthan, 233 km from Ajmer, midway between Delhi and Mumbai on National Highway 48 in the road network of Golden Quadrilateral.
+Chittorgarh is situated where National Highways No. 76 and 79 intersect.